-Mesothelioma is a rare form of cancer found in the linings of the lungs or the abdomen caused by asbestos exposure.
-It is a very aggressive cancer and often appears without any warning signs.
-If you believe you have mesothelioma due to asbestos exposure in your workplace, fill out the form right away to obtain your free case evaluation.
+Mesothelioma is an extremely rare form of cancer found in the thin linings of the lungs, stomach, heart, and other organs.
+Excessive asbestos exposure causes mesothelioma through the inhalation of asbestos particles.
+This is a very aggressive cancer and often appears without few, if any, warning signs.
+If you believe you’ve contracted mesothelioma because of asbestos exposure where you work, fill out our Free Case Evaluation form immediately.

 Some workplaces, such as naval bases, rail yards, power plants, industrial sites, schools, auto mechanic shops, steel mills, and military bases, can contain asbestos.
-You may have also been exposed to asbestos due to exposure to home insulation, ceiling tiles, roof tiles, or certain other building materials.
+You could also have been exposed to asbestos due to exposure from home insulation, ceiling tiles, roof tiles, or certain residential building materials.

 Asbestos is a naturally occurring mineral that has been a popular building material used for insulation, fire protection, and resistance to corrosion.
 Like any cancer, the diagnosis of mesothelioma requires medical exams and testing.
 Some signs of the disease include: